 I visited several salsa events in the past years.
 From the beginning, I enjoyed any dancing, but now I’m kind of picky.
-I love social dancing during the day and I hate salsa lags!
+I love social dancing during the day, and I hate salsa lags!
 Events with social dancing are those I prefer now.
 (Note: I follow the name used at festivals.
-Night parties are parties and day parties are socials.)
+Night parties are parties, and day parties are socials.)

-When I attend regular festival, I find surprising some people are not sure what social dancing means and why it’s soo good that some people don’t want anything else anymore.
+When I attend a regular festival, I find surprising some people are not sure what social dancing means and why it’s soo good that some people don’t want anything else anymore.

 Also, social dancing is calmer.
 I don’t like much fast songs and a lot of spins.
 I mean, it’s fun from time to time, but usually at night DJs will play faster songs than during the day.
-The best time for me is around branch or dinner.
+The best time for me is around a branch or dinner.
 It’s always sooo calm!
 I love slow cha-cha-cha…

 Not only DJs, everyone is different during the day.
 People don’t care much about mistakes, don’t look so serious and so on.
 People are more relaxed.
 It’s more fun.

 Do you like it?
 OK!
 As I mentioned already, you can find it at some festivals or marathon concepts.
-I think we should have also social event only during the day, because 12 hours is enough, but it needs some time before people realize they really don’t have to dance during the night.
+I think we should also have social event only during the day, because 12 hours is enough, but it needs some time before people realize they really don’t have to dance during the night.

 - Magic in Ljubljana (2-6pm, January)

 - Rovinj (a little bit 3-7pm, June)

 - El Sol in Warsaw (only side project without a good space, November)

 - Vienna Salsa Congress (only Sunday 4-7pm, December)